WeAreMahsaAmini/Core/README.md

 - [Suggest a new idea](https://github.com/WeAreMahsaAmini/Core/discussions/new?category=ideas) that will help the movement (e.g. Twitter unsafe account detector)
 - [Participate on existing ideas](https://github.com/WeAreMahsaAmini/Core/discussions/categories/ideas) by voting or commenting
 - [Ask your questions](https://github.com/WeAreMahsaAmini/Core/discussions/new?category=q-a) related to the movement (e.g. How does Starlink work?) or the projects

+> **Note**
+>
+> This project does not support ideas or solutions that spread violence and destruction, or are globally illegal activities.
+Discussions that are categorized as such will be archived.

 ### Work on projects